 So rather than fighting more traffic to get to the gym after work to “relax” with my yoga practice, I have started at home.
 That said I do have at least some idea how to perform some poses.
 I am still new to this, so I have a lot to learn.

 No, that is part of the reason why a lot of people, myself included, start practicing yoga.
 One of the reasons I practice is to improve my flexibility.
 Years of back problems have left me very tight, so I am trying to undo years of tight muscles.
 Especially on my right side, since that is where I have been dealing with sciatica for many years.
 I am finally to the point where twisting my body is an okay thing to do, so I am really enjoying the challenge that is ahead of me.

 I would definitely recommend using a yoga mat and some blocks for starters.
 That may sound a little strange, I recommend using a yoga mat.
 The reason I say that, is if you are starting out, hard floors, are, well hard.
 Some people practice without a mat, and I have tried, but I will not be going that route.
 My butt and ankles tell me I need a mat.
 Carpet offers different challenges, so if you have a hard surface and a mat, that is a good place to start.

-I have written a couple of different posts about best yoga mats and best yoga mats for beginners.
+As far as mats go, we have tried many and wrote a post covering the best yoga mats.
 These are some good references to help you get started.
 When I started, I would use the mats at my gym.
 They actually have some nice Manduka mats at my gym.
 The problem was, I would see other people using them (and sweating on them) and that kind of made me want to get my own mat.

 So, check out those other posts for information on purchasing your own mat.
 If you are going to start at a gym and you are a beginner, I would recommend just using the mats they have available until you choose to commit.
 That way you are not out the money if you decide this is not for you.